 Because of changing technologies and regulatory protocols, training of field personnel is a continuing process.
-To ensure that qualified personnel are available for the array of sampling tasks within Lockheed Martin, training programs by EPA as well as private contractors have been used to supplement internal training.
+To ensure that qualified personnel are available for the array of sampling tasks to be accomplished, training programs by EPA as well as private contractors have been used to supplement internal training.
 Examples of topics addressed include the following: